Tag Archives: sustainable living

 Link: “On Planning with Family for a Natural Disaster,” by Alice B. Clagett … published on 11 September 2017 … https://wp.me/p2Rkym-7Db ..

-In love, light and joy,
+In love, light and joy

-I Am of the Stars
+I Am of the Stars … and so are you!

 P.S.
 It might be good, as well, to purchase a supply of vitamin C, which might help bolster the immune system.
 My preference is buffered vitamin C powder, which I find to be more agreeable to my gastrointestinal tract.
 If that is not available (as with the face masks) then whatever may be had must suffice.